Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Preliminaries

 The notion of graded pseudo-trace with respect to Miyamoto's definition of pseudo-trace, $\mathrm{tr}^\phi$, for an element $v$ in $V$ and a $V$-module $W$ that is `interlocked with respect to $\phi$" for $V$ a $C_2$-cofinite vertex operator algebra, is then defined to be

 However, note that the key point in the notion of graded pseudo-trace being well defined is the decomposition of any weight-preserving operator $\sigma$ at weight $\lambda$ with respect to some ``canonical" basis of $W_\lambda$ so that $\sigma|_{W_\lambda}$ has a matrix realization given by Eqn.\ (\ref{Miyamoto-decomp}) where $C$ and $^*C$ are ``dual'' in some sense.
-These are the key aspects we will develop in the next Section for any $V$ and any $V$-module $W$ that satisfies the property called ``strongly interlocked".
+These are the key aspects we will develop in the next Section for any $V$ and any $V$-module $W$ that satisfies the property called ``strongly interlocked" along with certain invariance properties of a family of ``strongly interlocked bases".

-An important property used in both Zhu's proof of modular invariance in the $C_2$-cofinite rational setting for graded traces \cite{Z} and by Miyamoto's extension of the modular invariance to the $C_2$-cofinite irrational setting for graded pseudo-traces \cite{Miyamoto2004} is the fact that in these settings the graded traces or graded pseudo-traces, respectively, are symmetric linear operators that also satisfy the logarithmic derivative property as given below.
+An important property used in both Zhu's proof of modular invariance in the $C_2$-cofinite rational setting for graded traces \cite{Z} and by Miyamoto's extension of the modular invariance to the $C_2$-cofinite irrational setting for graded pseudo-traces \cite{Miyamoto2004} is the fact that in these settings the graded traces or graded pseudo-traces, respectively, are symmetric linear operators that also satisfy the logarithmic derivative property as given below.\\

 {\bf Logarithmic Derivative Property:}

 where $c$ denotes the central charge and $\omega$ denotes the conformal vector of the vertex operator algebra $V$.
 For instance, letting $v = {\bf 1}$, the logarithmic derivative property in this specific case is